DennisOrszulak/Stanford-CS193P-Notes/README.md

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Closure%20Example.png" width="400" height="100">

-* Using ‘.map’ (takes a function as an argument and applies it to each element) with a closure
+* Using `.map` (takes a function as an argument and applies it to each element) with a closure

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Closure%20Map.png" width="600" height="150">

 * You can execute a closure to do initialization of a property
-* Useful with ‘lazy’ because the last () means it will execute the initialized right when it gets called
+* Useful with `lazy` because the last () means it will execute the initialized right when it gets called

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Closure%20Init.png" width="375" height="100">

 * Using a closure that captures variables from surrounding code could create a memory cycle
-    * If you capture a class that arrayOfOperations is in, this closure is pointing to the class, and that class is pointing to the closure (use unowned to break it)
+    * If you capture a class that `arrayOfOperations` is in, this closure is pointing to the class, and that class is pointing to the closure (use unowned to break it)

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Closure%20Capture.png" width="725" height="150">